mrrajak1296/Des_Technico/README.md

 ## Setup and Installation
 1. **Install dependencies:**
-   Ensure you have Maven installed and run:
+   Ensure you have Maven installed and run
    ```sh
    mvn clean install
    ```